 Are you new to business information research?
 Not a problem.
 This Business Research Center will guide you to identify useful resources in the field of business information research.
 Clicking the tabs above will direct you to a particular page on various topics within the business research series.
 Each page focuses on relevant research resources such as books, magazine/journal articles within or outside the library system.
 Even more than that, you will find suggested databases or free web resources for your research.
-If you still have no idea how or where to start doing your research, visit AskUsNow to chat with or e-mail our librarians, call us at (865) 974-6873 or just drop by the Reference Assistant Desk at the Hodges library.
+If you still have no idea how or where to start doing your research, visit AskUsNow to chat with our librarian on duty at the Reference Desk, call us at (865) 974-4351 or just drop by the Reference Assistant Desk on 2/F Hodges library.

 Here is a list of handy references to look up business jargons or terminologies and policies templates.